0xcuriousapple/paaradarshak-chainrunner/README.md

 - **React**

   React also known as React.js or ReactJS is an open-source JavaScript library for building user interfaces.
-It is maintained by Facebook and a community of individual developers and companies.
-React can be used as a base in the development of single-page or mobile applications.
+It is maintained by Facebook.
+We used React so that we can quickly build a PWA version of our projecct.

 ## The Problem It Solves 🌈